 Though they apply their skills and knowledge to different sectors, high-tech organisations all have something in common: they operate at the leading edge of technology.
 There, innovation, secrecy, intellectual property and – above all – security is imperative.

 However, it’s these traits, their use of business efficiency technologies such as Cloud enabled SaaS services, and the large volumes of sensitive data generated, that makes these organisations a tempting target for cyber criminals.

 The threats posed to high-tech organisations are wide-ranging; varying from eavesdropping and IP theft to rogue data injection and access control.
 Attacks designed to gain access to systems and data at rest are not uncommon.
 However, they pose more of a challenge to hackers as they must first overcome preventative measures such as firewalls.

 Data in motion across the enabling data networks, on the other hand, provides cyber criminals with an easier and richer target.
 High-speed data networks can yield terabytes of data in a matter of minutes.
 By intercepting this network data in motion, cyber criminals improve their odds of stealing sensitive information or using it to gain systems access.

-Should this happen in the high-tech sector, the stakes could not be higher.
+Should this happen in a high-tech sector, the stakes could not be higher.
 Revered corporate strategy consultants, McKinsey & Company, warned organisations that cyber criminals are now turning their attentions to data networks.